mjkhajeh/wporm/Debugging.md

 - Use breakpoints or Xdebug for step-by-step debugging if available.
 - **Install the [Query Monitor](https://wordpress.org/plugins/query-monitor/) plugin** for WordPress.
 It provides a powerful interface to inspect all database queries, hooks, HTTP requests, and more, directly from the WordPress admin bar.
 This is highly recommended for advanced debugging and performance analysis.

+## Note on Casting and toArray()

+- The `toArray()` method now uses proper casting for both built-in types and custom cast classes.
+- Built-in types (e.g. 'int', 'bool', etc.) will not be instantiated as classes, preventing errors like 'Class int not found'.
+- Custom cast classes must implement `MJ\WPORM\Casts\CastableInterface`.

 ---

 **Note:**